 Diablo costs $10 on GOG, and this version features Windows 10 compatibility and bug fixes.
 GOG is a digital store that specializes in classic PC games, but this is the first time that it has landed one of Blizzard’s titles.
 Blizzard has its own PC game launcher and store, Battle.net.
-But that hosts newer games (and remasters of older ones, like with StarCraft and the upcoming Warcraft III: Reforged).
+But it hosts newer games (and remasters and remakes of older ones, like with StarCraft and the upcoming Warcraft III: Reforged).

 GOG is giving Blizzard’s older, un-remastered PC games a digital home.
 Along with Diablo, Warcraft: Orcs & Humans and Warcraft II: Tides of Darkness are coming to GOG at a later date.

 “We were bummed that these iconic games weren’t available to our players, so we’re very happy to work with the crew at GOG.com to rectify that,” said Rob Bridenbecker, vice president and executive producer at Blizzard Entertainment, in a press release sent to GamesBeat.
 “This has been a long time coming and we hope our players will be excited to jump back into these classic titles.”